 Secondary Road Transport

-During election all airport transport was suspended
+During election all airport operations are suspended.

-Seasonal Affects on Storage and Handling
+Seasonal Effects on Storage and Handling

 June - September